Yoga exercises for beginners & advanced practitioners

 The neck plays a central role in the posture and movement of the head, and incorrect strain can quickly lead to discomfort.
 It is therefore best to start with gentle neck rotations.
 First slowly turn your head to the left, then to the right, and consciously pay attention to deep breathing.
 After a few repetitions, you should feel relief from the discomfort.
 Another yoga exercise that can help is the shoulder bridge.
 Lie on your back, bend your knees and place your feet flat on the floor.
 Then lift your pelvis while keeping your shoulders on the floor.
 This pose stretches the neck and back muscles and at the same time promotes blood circulation in these areas.

-The child's pose (Balasana) and dolphin pose (Ardha Pincha Mayurasana) are also recommended for deep relaxation of the neck.
+For deep relaxation of the neck, we also recommend the child's pose (Balasana) and the dolphin (Ardha Pincha Mayurasana).
 In this yoga exercise, you support yourself on the floor with your forearms and feet, similar to Downward-Facing Dog.
-Poses such as twisting p ose (Ardha Matsyendrasana) can also help.
+Poses such as the twisting pose (Ardha Matsyendrasana) can also help.
 You sit with your legs stretched out, bend one knee and place your foot over the stretched leg.
 Then turn your upper body towards the bent knee and hold the pose.
 This twist helps to release tension in the entire upper back and neck area.

 Which yoga exercises are ideal for runners?